sbrl/Pepperminty-Wiki/README.md

 ## Contributing
 Contributions are very welcome - both issues and pull requests!
 Please mention in your pull request that you release your work under the MPL-2.0 (see below).

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for a guide on what to expect when submitting a pull request or issue to this project.

 If you're feeling that way inclined, the sponsor button at the top of the page (if you're on GitHub) will take you to my [Liberapay profile](https://liberapay.com/sbrl) if you'd like to donate to say an extra thank you :-)